Kyle Holder

-Kyle Patrick Holder (born May 25, 1994) is an American professional baseball shortstop who is currently a free agent.
+Kyle Patrick Holder (born May 25, 1994) is an American former professional baseball shortstop.
 He played college baseball at University of San Diego.
 He was drafted 30th overall by the New York Yankees in the first round of the 2015 MLB draft.

 Career

 Holder graduated from University City High School in San Diego, California, in 2012.
 After graduating, he enrolled at Grossmont College where he played for their baseball team, posting a .405 batting average with sixty hits and 21 RBIs.
 After his freshman year at Grossmont, he then enrolled at the University of San Diego where he played baseball for the Toreros.
 After the 2014 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 As a junior, he led USD in batting average (.348) and RBIs (31).
 He was named WCC player of the year.
 After his junior year, he was drafted by the New York Yankees in the first round of the 2015 MLB draft.
 Holder signed with the Yankees for $1.8 million signing bonus.